-First, macronutrients are substances that provide caloric value (calories) which are metabolized for energy.
-Macronutrients are called “macro” because we need them in large amounts and because they are large in molecular standards: -macro literally means very large in scale, or in its Greek understanding, “big” or “far”.
+First, macronutrients are substances that provide caloric value – calories – which are metabolized for energy.
+Macronutrients are called “macro” because we need them in large amounts and they are large in molecular standard: –macro literally means very large in scale, or in its Greek understanding, “big” or “far”.
 Essentially, we need more of these large nutrients, making them ‘macro’.

 On the other hand, micronutrients are nutrients we need in smaller quantities: hence, –micro, which is Greek for “small”.
 These are just as important as macronutrients in the sense that we need them, but the key difference lies in the sheer amount of the nutrients we need to digest.

 Macronutrients are vital for every function we perform in the body because they serve us with fuel for the body.
 Without that energy, our bodies would not be able to perform the constant upkeep required and we would eventually die.

 We have three main macronutrients in our diet, each with their own caloric value.
 They are as follows: